ibexa/documentation-developer/docs/content_management/content_model.md

 The Searchable flag isn't available for some fields, because some field types do not allow searching through their values.

 **[Translatable](languages.md)** – a flag which indicates if the value of the field can be translated.
-This is independent of the field type, which means that even fields such as "Float" or "Image" can be set as translatable.
+It's independent of the field type, which means that even fields such as "Float" or "Image" can be set as translatable.

 Depending on the field type, there may also be other, specific information to fill in.
-For example, the "Country" field type allows you to select the default country, as well as to allow selecting multiple countries at the same time.
+For example, the "Country" field type allows you to select the default country, and to allow selecting multiple countries at the same time.

 ![Diagram of content model](content_model_diagram.png)